HaSa1002/Is-there-Life-Point-and-Click-Adventure-Engine/README.md

 Since this is my hobby project I update here as I have time.
 I made this open, so that everyone can use and modify it and to let people influence this project.

 # Code Style Guide #
 For the detailed Guide, please visit the [Wiki Page](https://github.com/HaSa1002/SFML-Point-and-Click-Adventure-Engine/wiki/Code-Style-Guide).
+However, currently I'm not going for it strictly, since I am hurring to implement new features to start my game development.